 When I gave my oldest child her first phone, I set some ground rules.
 In the end, she understands I own the phone, and she gets to borrow it.
 I wanted her to know I could take the phone at any time.
 I also set some other ground rules that make life a little easier to get control of her mobile world.

 First, I have their passwords.
 It’s my phone.
-Most of the time, my children won’t do something on their phone because they know I can look.
+Most of the time, my children won’t do something on their phones because they know I can look.
 Next, I don’t allow my children to charge any wireless device from an iPad to an iPhone in their rooms; I make them charge their phones in the kitchen at night.
 This serves two purposes.
 It ensures they go to bed, but it also puts the phone in my control every night when they go to bed.

 Finally, I don’t check my children’s phone every night.
 There is a balance between a responsible parent and being a helicopter parent.
-I do spot check my kids’ phones every once and a while, and I may check my kids’ phones if there is an overall change in their moods to see what’s going on.
-In general, my kids understand that I always have access to their phone, even if I don’t exercise that access on a regular basis.
+I do spot-check my kids’ phones every once and a while, and I may check my kids’ phones if there is an overall change in their moods to see what’s going on.
+In general, my kids understand that I always have access to their phones, even if I don’t exercise that access on a regular basis.
 This helps deter bad behavior and gives me access to their phones if I think something is going on.
 At the end of the day, it’s about teaching personal responsibility.
 My children know I can look, but I’m not always looking.
 This helps teach the responsibility with some parental oversight.

-If you decide you need to look outside your mobile provider’s network to monitor your child’s texting or social media, understand that you’re opening your child’s phone to a third party to receive pictures, text or monitor apps.
+If you decide you need to look outside your mobile provider’s network to monitor your child’s texting or social media, understand that you’re opening your child’s phone to a third party to receive pictures, text, or monitor apps.

 Before you pick a 3rd party monitoring service, understand their privacy policies.
 How will your data be used?
 If you are going to monitor your child’s phone, look to reputable companies such as Teensafe, Life360, and Canary may be just what you are looking for.

 It’s hard to be a parent with the sheer amount of data and interaction your kids can have with each other and even strangers over the Internet.
-The first line of defense is always talking to your teens about the dangers of sexting, cyber bullying and the permanence of doing things in a digital world.
+The first line of defense is always talking to your teens about the dangers of sexting, cyberbullying, and the permanence of doing things in a digital world.
 It’s also a great time to set the ground rules you need to keep control of your child’s mobile world.
 If you think your at the point you may need to monitor your teen’s phone, there is reputable software that can help you, but you need to be aware of how these companies are going to use any data captured on your child’s phone.
-Don’t settle for a fly by night service.
+Don’t settle for a fly-by-night service.
 Do some research before you install a 3rd party monitoring service on your child’s phone.

 Matt Trevathan is a Director of Product Management for a leading mobile platform enablement company.
 He has traveled extensively in the United States and overseas for business and travel.
-His travels include India, Mexico, Europe and Japan where he was an active blogger immediately following the Kaimashi quake.
+His travels include India, Mexico, Europe, and Japan where he was an active blogger immediately following the Kaimashi quake.
 Matt enjoys spending time outdoors and capturing the world through the lens of his Nikon D90.
-Matt enjoys researching the political, economic and historical influences of the places he visits in the world, and he commonly blogs about these experiences.
+Matt enjoys researching the political, economic, and historical influences of the places he visits in the world, and he commonly blogs about these experiences.
 Matt received a Bachelor in Computer Science at Mercer University, and is a noted speaker on innovation, holding over 150 patents.
 Matt’s remaining time is spent with his family going from soccer game to soccer game on the weekends.